-Compressor start can be forced by pressing and holding "MAX FRZ" pad for 3 seconds.
+Compressor start can be forced by pressing and holding "MAX FRZ" pad for three seconds.
 Program changes will be saved permanently in EEPROM.
-Unit will exit service mode and compressor, evaporator fan, and condenser fan will come on.
+Compressor, evaporator fan, and condenser fan will come on.

 Exiting Program Mode

 Press "ACTIVATE CONTROLS" for 3 seconds to exit Program Mode.
 An audible tone will sound three times indicating Program Mode has been exited.
 Changes made in Program Mode will be permanently saved in EEPROM.